palle-k/SyntaxKit/readme.md

 # SyntaxKit

-Syntax highlighting, line numbers (and autocomplete coming soon) for iOS.
+Syntax highlighting, line numbers, auto-indentation (and autocomplete coming soon) for iOS.

 ## Using SyntaxKit
 - Clone or download SyntaxKit